fluree/docs.flur.ee/src/content/0.15.0/docs/examples/iam.md

 }
 ```

+To create a user with the role of "magician", change the replace `initiate` with `magician`.

 You should recieve a long string full or random numbers and letters.
 This is the [JSON Web Token](https://jwt.io) (JWT) that will be passed in each HTTP request to authenticate the user.
-This string must be sent with each request in the `Authorization` header, formatted as such: `Authorization: "`.
-Make sure _not_ to include the quotes on either end of the token string.
+This string must be sent with each request in the `Authorization` header, formatted as such: `Authorization: "Bearer [JWT]"`.
+Make sure _not_ to include any quotes if you're setting the header in Postman or Insomnia.
+When Fluree is set to open API mode, an improperly formatted Authorization header will not be read by Fluree, and the request will be consider unsigned.
+With the open API, any unsigned requests will be considered sent by the `root` user.

 Sending an object containing the `user` and `password` key/value pairs of an existing user to the `pw/login` endpoint will return a JWT to use for authentication as well.